 Our award winning club provides one of the best shotgun shooting complexes in the Northwest.
 The directions to the club can be found by using the link on the right hand side of this page.
 Missoula Trap and Skeet is an all volunteer club which is open at different times throughout the year, you can see our hours of operation which are available in the "Hours" menu at the top of the page.
 The easiest and fastest way to contact us is through email and we encourage you to use it as needed.
 We offer leagues for all three sports, Trap, Skeet and Sporting Clays.
+We also have a Olympic Trap (Bunker) that is available for shooting on Sundays from 12-4 pm, see Eric Clark for details.
 New shooters are always welcome!!!
 We will be offering New Shooter Clinics before each league season starts.

 Skeet: A round of skeet involves one box of 25 shotgun shells per shooter, which will be fired at eight different stations, this involves a high house, low house and a set of doubles at some of the stations.
 There are concrete pads on which each shooter stands to take his turn.
 Normally, no more than five shooters, are involved in a single round of skeet at one time.